The Benefits of Sponsoring International Talent

 Being an approved sponsor comes with ongoing responsibilities:

-Pay equivalent market salary rates
+Pay Market Salary Rates: Ensure you pay equivalent market salary rates.

 Pathways to Permanent Residency